R-ArcGIS/r-bridge-install/README.md

 First, make sure you've installed an appropriate version of R, 3.1 or later.

+If you need to install offline, follow the [offline installation instructions](#offline-Installation).

 The clip below shows how to download, install and verify proper installation of the bridge:

 ![](https://github.com/R-ArcGIS/r-bridge-install/blob/master/img/r-install-from-pyt.gif)